 What about music used at the end of the show, or during curtain calls or bows?

-Music used pre-show, intermission or post-show while the house lights are on is generally not considered to be Dramatic Context and may already be covered under a venue’s OneMusic Australia licence for background music.
+Music used pre-show, intermission or post-show while the house lights are on is generally not considered to be Dramatic Context and may already be covered under a venue’s OneMusic licence for background music.

 Music used during an encore or curtain call is always Dramatic Context.